stackkit/gate/README.md

 > A simple gate class that can help with protecting and checking user abilities.

+**This package is made to run in nodejs and doesn't support the browser yet**

 ### Define the gate rules
 ```js
 import { Gate } from 'gate'